Documentation Index

 • Encryption details (AES, SHA and DH group) - AES256, SHA256 and DH group 14 are recommended (also must support IKEv2)

-• Remote gateway/router public IP (must be reachable while connected to the dedicated server)
+• Remote gateway/router public IP (must be reachable while connected to the server with a dedicated IP)

 • Remote subnet and mask (the subnet is used in your local network)